ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 Now take your wire cutter and cut the excess wire part of the LEDs and resistor.

-Now you can put back the front panel, secure all the screws, and finally put the big knob for the frequency potentiometer.
+Now you can put back the front panel, secure all the screws properly tighten up this time ⚠️, and finally put the big knob for the frequency potentiometer.

 ```{image} demos-drop-assembled.jpg
 :width: 100%